rmizukam/nanoscopeAFM/README.md

 # nanoscopeAFM  <img src="man/figures/logo.png" align="right" alt="" width="250" />

-Imports and analyzes Atomic Force Microsocpy images; currently four types are supported, images from Nanosurf (.nid), Veeco Multimode Nanoscope III (.000), Park AFM images (.tiff), and Asylum Research AFM Igor images (.ibw).
+Imports and analyzes Atomic Force Microsocpy images; currently four types are supported, images from Nanosurf (.nid), Bruker / Veeco Multimode Nanoscope III (.000), Park AFM images (.tiff), and Asylum Research AFM Igor images (.ibw).

 This package provides three main advantages:

 - Using this data class, a series of images can be analyzed uniformly and quickly within R;
 - Access to each data point allows us to integrate mathematical models directly to the original data;
 - Part of reproducible data science that processes raw data directly into publishable figures.

 ## Installation